How To Count All Cells Except A Certain Value In Excel

 6. Then when we input a name text such as jerry Li in cell C2, it will display number 2 in cell D2.

-8. This means the comparation is case insensitive.
+8. This means the comparison is case-insensitive.

-9. When we input a name text jerry in cell C2, it will display number 0 in cell D2.
+9. When we input a name text jerry in cell C2, it will display the number 0 in cell D2.

-10. This means the comparation is an exactly compare.
+10. This means the comparison is exact.

 1.1.2 Partially Equal To.